wanglin2/mind-map/web/src/pages/Doc/en/miniMap/index.md

 be updated in real time, and the view box element will reflect the position of the viewport on the mind map graph in real time

-6.Listen for the `mousedown`, `mousemove`, and `mouseup` events of the `container` element, and call the three methods that will be introduced below to achieve the effect of the mind map on the canvas being dragged with the mouse
+6.Listen for the `mousedown`, `mousemove`events of the `container` element, And listen for the 'mouseup' event of the 'window' (if 'mouseup' is bound to the 'container' element, the entire dragging behavior of the 'container' element cannot be stopped when the mouse is moved out), and call the three methods that will be introduced below to achieve the effect of the mind map on the canvas being dragged with the mouse

+7.In v0.10.2+version, it supports dragging and dropping viewport boxes within the mini map to achieve synchronized dragging of the canvas, Implementing this feature can listen to the 'mousedown' of the 'viewBoxContainer' element（Need to prevent bubbles, otherwise it will trigger the 'mousedown' event of the 'container' element）、`mousemove` event, Call the 'onViewBoxMousedown' and 'onViewBoxMousemove' methods of the mini map plugin instance separately, At the same time, it is necessary to listen for the 'mini_map_view_box_position_change' event to update the viewBoxContainer element in real-time

+For detailed tutorials, please refer to[How to render a mini map](https://wanglin2.github.io/mind-map/#/doc/zh/course14)。

 ### onMousedown(e)

-Small map mouse down event executes this function
+Small map mouse down event executes this function.

 `e`: event object